freedomofpress/dangerzone/SECURITY.md

 * All metadata should be destroyed after the conversion process.

 Any vulnerability that undermines these two goals **is considered critical** and we advise you to report it via Signal.
+Other vulnerabilt

+### About CVEs in our container image

 Dangerzone uses several third-party tools to sanitize documents, such as [LibreOffice](https://www.libreoffice.org/) and [PyMuPDF](https://pymupdf.io/).